-Cake with a scoop of military honors: Albuquerque woman celebrates 100th birthday with service recognition
+Cake with a scoop of military honors: Albuquerque woman celebrates 100th birthday with service recognition.

-By Rick Nathanson / Journal Staff Writer Friday, March 17th, 2023 at 4:49PM
+By Rick Nathanson / Albuquerque Journal Staff Writer Friday, March 17th, 2023 (All photos courtesy of the Blanchard Family)

 Dorothy Blanchard turns 100 years old on March 18, and will be presented with the Military Women's Memorial Living Legend Award for her service as World War II WAVE.
-(Courtesy of the Blanchard Family)